magnoeasy/easybuilder/english.md

 Let's test this now, select and drop two "Textfield" components into the form.
 ![image](https://user-images.githubusercontent.com/81401104/115294159-9d9fdf80-a12e-11eb-8c99-378be69a4962.png)

-In the first "Textfield", under "Position" select "Top", under "Order" type "1", under "Message" write "This is the first" (image on the next page).
+On the first "Textfield", under "Position" select "Top", under "Order" type "1", under "Message" write "This is the first" (image on the next page).

 ![10](https://user-images.githubusercontent.com/81401104/121413506-202d6a00-c93c-11eb-94b7-dd5ff872cc6c.png)